 A criminal conviction can be used to support your civil case, but you may still have a strong case even if the criminal charges against the daycare worker who abused your child were unsuccessful.

-The Daycare Center May Also Be Liable
+The Texas Daycare Center May Also Be Liable

 The person who directly harmed your child may not be the only party who can be held legally responsible.
-Daycare centers, whether they are run as an in-home operation or as a standalone facility, are required to take steps to provide a safe and secure environment for the children in their care.
+Daycare centers, whether they are run as an in-home operations or as a standalone facility, are required to take steps to provide a safe and secure environment for the children in their care.
 This includes actions to prevent physical or sexual abuse.

 - A daycare facility has a responsibility to conduct thorough background checks to ensure that workers do not have a history of mistreating children or other vulnerable individuals.